Skip to main content

 What is a product family?

 A product family is a named group of products that should be treated as variations of the same item for merchandising purposes.
-The most common use case is grouping color variants, material variants, or regional variations of the same style so that a collection page shows a broader assortment instead of six near-duplicate rows of the same style in a row.
+The most common use case is grouping color variants, material variants, or regional variations of the same style.
+This way, a collection page shows a broader assortment instead of six near-duplicate rows of the same style.
 Product families are a building block for other features:

 • Diversity expressions cap how many products from the same family appear in the top of a collection.